brettwooldridge/jet/README.md

 Swift-to-JVM bytecode compiler targeting the Java 8+ runtime.

 The Swift language was created by Apple for use on both iPhone and MacOS X applications.
 Swift, like Scala, sits at the intersection of Object Oriented and Functional programming.
-It seems a shame for such a language to be locked to a specific platform.
+It seems a shame for such a language to be locked to a specific platform, and targeting the JVM and its portability and rich ecosystem has become popular of late.

 My interest is mainly in exploring Swift as a server-side development language, rather than UI-side.
-Though will access to Java classes, certainly Swing, AWT, or SWT UI develooment is possible.
+Though with access to Java classes, certainly Swing, AWT, or SWT UI develooment is possible.

 #### Language Differences between Swift and Jet